 On the back of our work in Thailand, AAS was invited to be the UK strategic partner for a two-year Crafting Futures Mexico project to create residential and creative development opportunities for Scottish and Mexican makers in Mexico.
 The first residency took place in Oaxaca in February 2019 and Scottish weaver Lynne Mennie was selected to work with a cooperative of rug weavers to co-create a new collection of work using a data-driven design process.
 Read about Lynne’s experiences in her Weaving an Adventure of Sounds in Mexico blog.

-In September 2019, with support from the British Council Mexico and Creative Scotland, AAS brought Mexican makers Dalila Rubicela Cruz Fabián, Soledad Ruiz and Pilar Obeso together with Scottish makers Fiona Hall of Camban Studio and and Kate Davies of Kate Davies Designs.
+In September 2019, with support from the British Council Mexico and Creative Scotland, AAS brought Mexican makers Dalila Rubicela Cruz Fabián, Soledad Ruiz and Pilar Obeso together with Scottish makers Fiona Hall of Camban Studio and and Kate Davies of Kate Davies Designs for the Crafting Futures Mexico residency.
 Their 10-day group tour of the Highlands and Hebrides taking in cultural activities, studio visits to Scottish makers including kilt maker Netty Sopata at Diggory Brown and weaver Belinda Rose with skills sharing activities, and structured and unstructured studio/workshop time, supported their co-design and co-creation of new work.
 Read about Fiona and Kate’s experience of meeting their collaborators and continuing their creative journey in their respective blog posts: The Dual Meaning of Sustainability and Cadáver Exquisito Inspired by Dressing Up & Rituals

 In addition, with the British Council Mexico, AAS were able to support Scottish lighting and product designers Yellow Broom to undertake a three week residency in Oaxaca in December 2019.